 Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that work is adapted to enable your child to access their learning as independently as possible.

 All classes in school have a class based teaching assistant for English and Maths lessons.
 These assistants can, and will, implement the teacher’s modified/adapted planning to support the needs of your child where necessary.
 Specific resources and strategies will be used to support your child individually and in groups if it is deemed that this is appropriate.

 Children who have been identified as having additional needs are tracked and monitored vigorously by the Senior Leadership team through our normal assessment procedures.
 Individual and small group assessments are monitored by the SENDCO and the class teacher.
 Adaptations are made whenever needed to ensure that the full needs of the pupils are met.

 The Governing Body receive a termly SEN overview and report from the SENDCO which details the provision and identifies the numbers of children with SEN in each cohort (year group).
-There is also a link SEN Governor (Kate Thorn) who meets with the SENDCO during the school year to discuss and monitor the provision we provide is of high quality and consistent.
+There is also a link SEN Governor who meets with the SENDCO during the school year to discuss and monitor the provision we provide.

 Occasionally, children will be identified as needing additional support above and beyond that provided in the classroom.
-School will provide additional support from the budget for a child using funding that is calculated on a range of factors including levels of FSM and achievement at the end of the Foundation Stage.
+School will provide additional support from the budget for a child using funding that is calculated on a range of factors including the number of children who receive free school meals (FSM) and achievement at the end of the Foundation Stage.